entitize/Fakeddit/README.md

 Note that released test set is public.
 Private test set is used for leaderboard (coming soon).

+Please read the `Usage` section.
+It is important.

 Please let us know if you encounter any problems by opening an issue or by directly contacting us.

 ### Installation